-Doesn’t it seem like the older we get the less sleep we get?
-Our lives become busy, filled with work, school, kids, and just plain being an adult.
-And when you hear people say that ‘normal sleep’ is at least 8 hours each night you laugh, don’t you?
+Doesn’t it seem like the older we get, the less sleep we get?
+Our lives become busy, filled with work, school, kids, and being an adult.
+And when you hear people say that ‘normal sleep’ is at least eight hours each night you laugh, don’t you?
 And when you hear the term ‘sleep schedule’ you laugh even harder, right?
 Because you’re one of the many who sacrifice sleep in favor of life’s demands.

 But it doesn’t have to be that way.
 There’s tons of methods and tricks to nail down a good sleep schedule, it just takes some patience.
 With these simple steps you should know how to get on a sleep schedule by the end of the article.

 What You Will Need To Follow This Tutorial And Learn How To Get Back On A Sleep Schedule

 You may be interested in: Best Wake-Up Light Alarm Clock